You've just completed your PhD thesis and you research with primates?

 The DPZ Sponsorship Award is given annually to young scientists who conduct research with or on non-human primates.

-A prerequisite for the nomination is an outstanding doctoral thesis completed within the last 12 months in Germany.
+A prerequisite for the nomination is an outstanding doctoral thesis completed (i.e. the final grading is existent) within 1 January 2017 and 15 August 2018 in Germany.
 Applications are open to young scientists of various biological and biomedical disciplines, if primates are an indispensable part of their work.
 This can for example be a behavioral study in the field, a research project to understand the basic functions of the brain, or even an infection biological study for vaccine development.

 The members of the external Scientific Advisory Board of the DPZ select the winners.
 The award consists of a six months scholarship to perform at an institute of its own choice, a primate-related research project and 1,000.00 Euros in cash.
 The scholarship starts within three years after the award ceremony.